BingoBois/FinalReport/README.md

-Immediately, we thought we would utilize some form of 3 layer architecture.
+Immediately, we thought we would utilize some form of 3-layer architecture.
 The layers being: